 Drying food at home is not particularly complicated.
 When drying food, you don’t need to fuss over sterilizing jars, using a pressure canner, and spending money on added ingredients like sugar and vinegar.
-(No, that stuff’s not incredibly difficulty, but drying food is definitely easier).
+(If you understand the basics of canning, it’s not difficult, but drying food is definitely easier).

 You just dry the food – it’s simple, and the food is not too far from its natural state.
 As my grandfather would have said, it still remembers where it came from.

 The links below all open in a new window so that you don’t lose your place.